 PP&R City Nature and Environmental Services are working together on design of a large scale habitat enhancement project to benefit wildlife and people.
 The project will enhance 75 acres of wetland habitat by:

-- Replacing an existing culvert with a larger box culvert to enhance fish passage and significantly improve the flow of Willamette River water in and out of the refuge
+- Replacing the existing culvert with a larger box culvert to enhance fish passage and significantly improve the flow of Willamette River water in and out of the refuge

 - Excavating tidal slough channels and enhancing wetland habitats at the southern end of the refuge to provide off-channel refuge for ESA-listed salmon